Tidlig adgang — 599 kr engangsbeløb mens de første 100 kunder tilmelder sig. 60 dages pengene-retur-garanti.

 If your wedding is in the US, three surcharges stack on top of every vendor quote:

-• Sales tax.
-0% (Delaware, Oregon) up to ~9.5% (California, Chicago).
+• Sales tax.0% state-level (Delaware, Oregon, Montana, New Hampshire, Alaska) up to around 10% combined with local surcharges (Alabama, Louisiana, Illinois).
+California’s state rate is 7.25%; NYC totals 8.875%.
 Applied to tangible goods and increasingly to services in some states.

-• Service charge.18–25% on food + beverage at almost every venue.
-This is not a tip — it’s a venue line item that goes to the house.
+• Service charge.18–25% on food + beverage at almost every venue — Linden uses 22% as the default.
+This is not a tip; it’s a venue line item that goes to the house, not the servers.

 • Gratuity.
-15–20% on the whole food + beverage bill, plus tips to photographer, DJ, officiant, and delivery.
+15–20% of the pre-service-charge catering subtotal (on top of the 22% service charge), plus 10–15% on the bar bill, 15–25% for hair/makeup, and flat amounts for photographer, DJ, officiant, and delivery.
 Cultural expectation, not legally required.

 The contingency rule of thumb